Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Conclusion

 Regarding the specific properties of XAI counterfactual algorithms, we found that relying uniquely on quantitative metrics such as proximity and sparsity, GrowingSpheresCF achieved the best results because its loss function optimizes both sparsity (through L$_0$-norm) and distance (through $L_2$-norm).
 However, this algorithm does not satisfy the plausibility property, and consequently, it may generate biased and erroneous counterfactual explanations.
 We consider that DiCE achieved the best outcomes in both quantitative and qualitative aspects because it achieved very good proximity results and ensured plausibility, which means that the counterfactual generation process considers immutable variables.
-Finally, WatcherCF is the least-performing algorithm.
-Resuming the counterfactuals generation process to a distance function is not enough to guarantee good counterfactuals.
-As it was presented in this study, WatcherCF always found the first splitting node of the decision tree that would lead to a counterfactual path, even if this path deviated significantly from the original input.
-Additionally, since WatcherCF does not promote plausibility, it generated highly biased counterfactuals.
+Finally, WatcherCF is the least-performing algorithm, generating highly biased counterfactuals by solely relying on a distance function.
+As presented in this study, WatcherCF always chose the first splitting node of the decision tree even if this path deviated significantly from the original input.

-We end this study with the observation that the current scientific literature is facing a replication crisis \cite{Lawless2019} and still needs a standardized evaluation framework together with guidelines and recommendations to correctly evaluate the quality of the counterfactual generation algorithm and the quality of the counterfactual explanations \cite{Bordt2022}.
-As we have seen in this study, a "good" counterfactual generation algorithm does not necessarily promote "good" counterfactual explanations.
-The scientific community needs an evaluation framework that can promote a fair comparison of XAI counterfactual algorithms to promote reproducible scientific research quantitatively and qualitatively.
+We end this study with the observation that the current scientific literature is facing a replication crisis~\cite{Lawless2019} and still needs a standardized evaluation framework together with guidelines and recommendations to correctly evaluate the quality of the counterfactual generation algorithm and the quality of the counterfactual explanations~\cite{Bordt2022}.
+As we have seen in this study, "good" counterfactual generation algorithms do not necessarily promote "good" counterfactual explanations.
+The scientific community needs an evaluation framework that can promote a fair comparison of XAI counterfactual algorithms to promote reproducible scientific research.
+Additionally, we must incorporate user studies into our evaluation framework for future work.
+These studies would involve presenting generated counterfactuals to end-users and soliciting their feedback on their plausibility and actionability.
+Undeniably, the profound importance of user-centric evaluations cannot be overstated.
+These assessments serve as an essential conduit, channeling invaluable insights regarding the tangible effectiveness of counterfactual descriptions within the realities of our world.
+They illuminate a path toward a more nuanced, refined understanding of what embodies exemplary counterfactual explanations.